Choi Jong-hoon: Other activities

-Criminal Convictions and Allegations
+Criminal convictions

 Allegations and departure

 In March 2019, Choi was revealed to be a member of an online group chat that shared sexually explicit videos of women filmed without their knowledge or consent, together with celebrities Lee Jong-hyun and Jung Joon-young.
 He was also reported to have bribed the police in order to prevent newspapers from covering a drunk driving incident he was involved in 2016.
 Subsequently, his agency announced that he will be leaving F.T.
 Island and retiring from the entertainment industry.

 In April 2019, police booked Choi for illegally filming women without their consent, distributing a total of six videos, and bribery to cover up his drunk-driving incident.
 On April 11, 2019, Choi admitted to spreading hidden camera photos taken without consent and also filming illegal hidden camera footage.
 He was charged with one count of sharing personally taken illegal footage and five counts of sharing footage from other sources.